Register Login

 ORDER BY 3 DESC;

 Now calculate the TIME_WAITED difference of the snapshots for the individual rows and divide this result by 100.
-This gives you the number of seconds that the session required for the individual wait events or CPU.
+This gives you the number of seconds that the session requires for the individual wait events or CPU.
 This result can also be divided by the difference of the TOTAL_WAITS to determine the average duration of every wait event.

 14. Where do I find historical Wait event information?